Smartphones have dramatically changed the way we manage our financial lives in the decade since Apple introduced the iPhone.

 Short of dispensing cash, mobile banking apps have recreated everything you can do in the branch.
 Budgeting software that once struggled to gain traction found their groove with mobile.
 And the ability to unlock your phone with your thumb brought us the type of security authentication we thought only existed in sci-fi movies.

-The introduction this week of the uber-expensive iPhone X — one of three smartphone models Apple unveiled — offers hints that another disruption may be approaching.
+The introduction of the uber-expensive iPhone X, which went on sale today, offers hints that another disruption may be approaching.

 Here are three ways banking could be transformed — again — and how you might take advantage.

 Apple has ditched Touch ID on the iPhone X and replaced it with the company’s Face ID function, which allows you to unlock your phone by looking at it.
 The feature will be open to third parties, including financial apps like Mint and E*Trade, which will incorporate Face ID into the log-in process.